 ?
 Where would you like your service worker file to be saved? build/sw.js

 ?
 Where would you like to save these configuration options? workbox-config.js

 workbox generateSW workbox-config.js as part of a build process.
 See the

 generateSW documentation for details.
 You can further customize your service worker by making changes to

 workbox-config.js.
 See the documentation of the options for details.

 Use Workbox at runtime in an existing service worker #

 If you have an existing service worker and want to try out Workbox's runtime libraries, import Workbox from its official CDN and start using it for runtime caching right away.
-Please note that this use case means that you won't be able to take advantage of precaching (which requires build-time integration), but it's great for prototyping and trying out different caching strategies on the fly.
+This use case means that you won't be able to take advantage of precaching (which requires build-time integration), but it's great for prototyping and trying out different caching strategies on the fly.

 // Replace 3.6.3 with the current version number of Workbox.